Why does software sizing matter?

 Counting lines of code has limited merit in software project management.
 Consider for example two developers who both write 50 lines of code in a day.
 It could be that one of the developers writes terse, efficient code that makes good use of underlying language capability.
 His 50 lines good deliver significant functionality, possibly even an entire (tiny) application, where as the other might just perform a very basic validation.
 Superficially these are as productive as each other, both writing 50 lines per day.
 This is the main reason that we limit the use of SLOC for software sizing.

-Function Points have been around since the 1970’s.
-They are a consistent, user-centric description and measure of functionality in terms of inputs and outputs and data stored.
-They are counted by examining the requirements, and applying some rules/principles to determine the data that is moved, and stored.
-The two most important “flavours” of function point are IFPUG FP and COSMIC Function Points (CFP).
-The latter is a more universal and up to date approach.
-Both are mature, independently maintained and free or inexpensive to learn.
+Both Function Point standards have been around for many years (IFPUG:1974, COSMIC:1998) They are a consistent, user-centric description and measure of functionality in terms of inputs and outputs and data stored.
+They are counted by examining the requirements, and applying some rules/principles to determine the data types that are moved and stored.
+Both standards are mature, independently maintained and free or inexpensive to learn.
+We recommend the 2nd Generation COSMIC Sizing methodology.
+The units of the COSMIC sizing methodology are the COSMIC Function Point (CFP)

 Counting Function Points Manually